What is Networking?

 - Good eye contact

-- A strong handshake
+- A welcoming presence with a strong greeting

-- A big smile
+- A friendly smile

 - Be ready with your 30-second commercial, be sure to include...